Sonir/Blog/Published 2026-06-17

 I’ll dwell here a bit.
 The real complaint behind subscription fatigue is paying in months you don’t use it.
 But one-time buys have traps too.
 As with AudioTools, the base can be paid-once while the features you want are IAP, and a full set climbs toward $399.
 Decibel X’s ~$48 one-time buy unlocks SPL and spectrum features; RT60 and recording comparison, which aren’t there to begin with, don’t sprout from a purchase.
 Choose on “is it one-time” alone and you can miss exactly this: cheap to buy, but it never did the measurement you came for.

-So the thing to look at isn’t the billing shape but how much value you can feel inside the free range.
-Sonir keeps the core of measurement (RT60, frequency response) and A/B plus ABX of recordings inside the free base; it isn’t built to lock every feature behind a subscription.
-Only the depth (per-octave-band and the like) is Pro.
+So the thing to look at isn’t the billing shape but how far the free range reaches.
+In Sonir that range is the whole app: the core of measurement (RT60, frequency response), the recording score and the tonal comparison all come without paying.
+Overlaying measurements against each other and the depth (per-octave-band and the like) are free too.
 To the “I hate subscriptions” motive, the answer is less “pay once” and more “you can tell the value before you pay.”

-To be honest, if your one requirement is strictly “must be a one-time purchase,” Sonir isn’t promising that today.
-The pricing model is set at launch, and a one-time unlock is under consideration.
-If that’s the only box, Decibel X’s ~$48 buy or SpectrumView is quicker.
+If your one requirement is strictly “must be a one-time purchase,” Sonir sits one step past that: it is free, so there is nothing to buy.
 Sonir earns its place for the other need: “no subscription, but I still want to measure past SPL and compare recordings” — the side a one-time buy alone doesn’t fill.

 What to pick, by use

-- Subscription-weary but want measurement depth + recording comparison: Sonir.
-The core of measurement and comparison is free; only the depth is paid.
+• Subscription-weary but want measurement depth + recording comparison: Sonir.
+Measurement, comparison and the depth are all free.

 In short, slice by “is it one-time” and you lean toward SPL-meter-only choices; slice by “how far does free reach” and you can choose on measurement depth.
 If subscription fatigue is the motive, the second view tends to keep you from overpaying.